-PREREQUISITES Basics of: general and systematic botany; organic chemistry; biochemistry.
-LEARNING OUTCOMES Knowledge and understanding: at the end of the course, students will have basic knowledge about systems and processes of production of the main field crops and vegetables with particular reference to the impact that the different productive contexts (agricultural systems, environment, genotype used) determine on the qualitative and technological characteristics of the food crop products.
-Applying knowledge and understanding: the knowledge and skills acquired will allow to recognize the variability of the products achieved in different production contexts can be applied in the valorization of the specific qualitative characteristics of raw materials coming from the "field phase".
-Making judgments: students will be able to evaluate specific quality parameters of raw materials from field crops and vegetables in relation to the agricultural system, the production environment and the genotype used.
-Communication skills: the student will be able to demonstrate to technicians and entrepreneurs, but also to a non-expert audience through a simple but proper language, differences and peculiarities of raw materials to be used in agro-food processing both artisanal and industrial.
-Learning skills: setting the course towards a vision as wider as possible of the problems related to the characterization and valorization of the main raw materials produced from field and vegetable crops will be a necessary tool to interact with specialists and entrepreneurs in the agro-food sector and to use profitably the future upgrades by technical and scientific sources of the sector.
+DOCENTE: Prof. ALFONSO SALVATORE F PREREQUISITES Basics of: general and systematic botany; organic chemistry; biochemistry.
+LEARNING OUTCOMES Knowledge and understanding.
+At the end of the course, students will have basic knowledge about systems and processes of production of the main field crops and vegetables with particular reference to the impact that the different productive contexts (agricultural systems, environment, genotype used) determine on the qualitative and technological characteristics of the food crop products.
+Applying knowledge and understanding.
+The knowledge and skills acquired will allow to recognize the variability of the products achieved in different production contexts can be applied in the valorization of the specific qualitative characteristics of raw materials coming from the "field phase".
+Making judgments.
+Students will be able to evaluate specific quality parameters of raw materials from field crops and vegetables in relation to the agricultural system, the production environment and the genotype used.
+Communication skills.
+The student will be able to demonstrate to technicians and entrepreneurs, but also to a non-expert audience through a simple but proper language, differences and peculiarities of raw materials to be used in agro-food processing both artisanal and industrial.
+Learning skills.
+Setting the course towards a vision as wider as possible of the problems related to the characterization and valorization of the main raw materials produced from field and vegetable crops will be a necessary tool to interact with specialists and entrepreneurs in the agro-food sector and to use profitably the future upgrades by technical and scientific sources of the sector.
 ASSESSMENT METHODS The oral test consists of an interview; the final evaluation is expressed in thirtieths and is derived from the weighted average of the votes by the number of credits of the two modules.
-The questions, open or semi-structured and specifically designed to test the learning achievements, tend to verify: a) the acquired knowledge and the ability to establish connections between the contents (general sections, special sections, models, etc.) of both modules ; b) the ability to provide independent judgments about the contents of the course and to place the contents of the course within the professional and technological context.
-The maximum score is achieved if the test ensures the full possession of the following: ability to represent the impact of the course content within the sector where content enroll; ability to represent ideas and/or innovative solutions within the professional and technological context; c) adequate exhibition capacity: the maximum scoring can be achieved by persons who demonstrate complete fluency of the scientific and tecnological language, while the minimum scoring will be achieved if the examinee demonstrates a proper use of the language but not sufficiently articulated in relation to the professional context.
-TEACHING METHODS Lectures; classroom trainings; visits to farms and agri-food companies.
+The questions, open or semi-structured and specifically designed to test the learning achievements, tend to verify: a) the acquired knowledge and the ability to establish connections between the contents (general sections, special sections, models, etc.) of both modules; b) the ability to provide independent judgments about the contents of the course and to place the contents of the course within the professional and technological context.
+The minimum score is 18/30; the maximum score is 30/30 cum laude.
+The maximum score is achieved if the test ensures the full possession of the following: ability to represent emerging and/or minor issues of the discipline; strong ability to represent the impact of the course content within the sector where content enroll; ability to represent ideas and/or innovative solutions within the professional and technological context; c) adequate exhibition capacity: the maximum scoring can be achieved by persons who demonstrate complete fluency of the scientific and tecnological language, while the minimum scoring will be achieved if the examinee demonstrates a proper use of the language but not sufficiently articulated in relation to the professional context.
+The final grade will be judged insufficient when the student will demonstrate: difficulty to focus on the proposed topics, a shallow knowledge of the arguments and extreme limited exposure ability.
+TEACHING METHODS Lectures; classroom and laboratory trainings; visits to farms and agri-food companies.